Color therapy is the conscious use of color as a tool for improving mood and emotional well-being.

 We cannot use colors to fully heal or change a very complex problem, because we are always being influenced by a variety of factors, and color is just one of them.

-However, it can promote specific states and make it easier for us to relax or become alert.
+However, color is used to promote specific states.
+It can make it easier for us to relax or become alert.

 Color therapy is a tool that can make some experiences better and easier to bear.